Skip to main content

 The HPV vaccine is offered to children in their first year of secondary school.
 The vaccine protects against cervical cancer as well as genital warts.

-Find out more about the HPV vaccination programme in schools
+HPV vaccination programme in schools

 Genital warts and pregnancy

-Tell your midwife or doctor if you're pregnant and you have genital warts or think you have genital warts
+Tell your midwife or doctor if you're pregnant and you have genital warts or think you have genital warts.

 During pregnancy, genital warts: